daffainfo/ctf-writeup/KnightCTF 2023/Factorie/README.md

 > Have you ever heard of prime factors?
 The file challenge.txt contains a number that has two prime factors.
 Can you find them?

 ## About the Challenge
-We have been given a text that contain a number, and we need to find the prime factors.
+We were given a text that contain a number, and we need to find the prime factors.
 Here is the number
 ```
 2174096211032823084932239036566496093206280423
 ```